 How to make delicious drip coffee at the campsite

 The goal here is to make the tastiest coffee while using minimal gear, especially if you’re backpacking and have limited space in your pack.
-Remember to carry along some coffee, like a pack of this Cultured Coffee, but be sure to pre-grind it before you venture out into the wilderness.
+Remember to carry along some coffee, but be sure to pre-grind it before you venture out into the wilderness.

-You’ll also need a cup that’s light enough to take camping, like this Classic Tin Cup.
+You’ll also need a cup that’s light enough to take camping.
 And finally, you’ll need a coffee dripper, but if you don’t want to carry one in your pack, some cheesecloth will do just fine.

 The cheesecloth makes for a perfect coffee filter.
 You’ll drape it over your tin cup and place the coffee grounds on top.
 The great thing about cheesecloth?
 Use it again and again!

 - Boil water over the campfire.
 Watch the flames and relax, enjoying a slow morning.

 - Position the cheesecloth over your tin cup.
 Pile ground coffee on the cheesecloth.
 This will be your coffee filter.
 (Or use a coffee dripper.)

 - Once the water reaches a boil, slowly pour water over the coffee grounds.
 Working just like your drip coffee maker at home, the water will filter through the coffee grounds and create a delicious cup of coffee.

 *Keep in mind that the slower you pour the water, the stronger your coffee will be.
 The perfect cup of coffee takes time.

 This super simple way of brewing coffee is perfect for the solo camper who wants only a cup or two before getting on with their day.
 It’s simple, delicious, and doesn’t require you to lug around a bunch of gear that’ll weigh you down.